SouthernMethodistUniversity/styleguide/README.md

-# **DRAFT** Style Guide for Collaborative Workshops
+ # Style Guide for Collaborative Workshops **DRAFT**

-## This is the DRAFT style guide for collaborative workshops between OIT & the Libraries at SMU
+**This is the DRAFT style guide for collaborative workshops between OIT & the Libraries at SMU**

-This repository contains information on collaborative practices for workshops.
+* This repository contains information on the collaborative and review practices for [Research Services and Workshops](https://github.com/orgs/SouthernMethodistUniversity/teams/research-services-and-workshops)

-What you will find in this Repository
+* What you will find in this Repository

 -----